signal fires

 The answer isn’t to sideline conservation nonprofits or community groups.
 They bring essential strengths: local trust, funding relationships, and deep commitment to place.
 They’re often the reason a trail project happens at all.

-That means reframing donor involvement around sustainable impact.
-Donors who work alongside professional trail builders gain meaningful, hands-on experience—while contributing to something built to last.
+Instead, we need to reframe donor involvement around sustainable impact.
+Donors who work alongside professional trail builders gain meaningful, hands-on experience while contributing to something built to last.
 They can take pride in trails that will serve the community for decades, not just seasons.
+(There are a number of examples of how this has been done well.)

 Trail building is a profession for a reason.
 It requires technical skill, environmental literacy, and a long-view commitment to both land and people.